Nelkon01/Nelkon-Finance/README.md

 ### Typography
 Since this project was developed using the Bootstrap library.
-The font used was the default bootstrap fonts which has very good compatibility with a lot of browsers.
+The font used was the default bootstrap font, which has very good compatibility with a lot of browsers.

 ### Imagery
 Imagery is important to accompany messages to end-users.
-The main images used was in the home page to explain to new user the essence of the app
+The main images used was on the home page to explain to new user the essence of the app
 **Header Image**
 <img width="1076" alt="app-in-action" src="https://github.com/Nelkon01/Nelkon-Finance/assets/54297166/4a2d935e-efa4-42f3-b657-367d529bf8d2">
 **Budget Image**